 When we got to Galway, it certainly exceeded my expectations.
 By some standards, it’s a small town.
 That’s not the impression I got when I was there.
 The central walking street was reminiscent of many quaint European towns I’ve seen in my travels, but in the evening the nightlife would reach a fever pitch.
 Perhaps that was due to my arrival in Freshman Week.
 It might not be as wild as Dublin, but personally I like the smaller town feel.

 Day 4 of my tour was spent on the island of Inishmore.
 We took a bus and ferry to get there, arriving just before noon.
 There were many ways to explore the island, and most of us chose to spend €10 on a bike rental for the day.
-My suggestion is get the mountain bike, unless you want to pay extra for the electric bikes.
+My suggestion is to get the mountain bike unless you want to pay extra for the electric bikes.
 This island might be small, but it has all kinds of features to explore.
 There are standing stones, old churches, beaches you can swim in (if you’re like me and don’t mind cold water) and ancient fortresses.
-By ancient I mean over 3000 years old!
-Unfortunately you have to pay €4 to explore Dún Aonghasa, the main fort.
+By ancient, I mean over 3000 years old!
+Unfortunately, you have to pay €4 to explore Dún Aonghasa, the main fort.
 Or you can see the other two for free.

 Poll na bPéist was by far my favorite part of the island.
 That’s Gaelic (Irish) for “wormhole,” or more accurately, “Serpent’s Lair.”
 It’s a fantastic natural wonder, where a rectangular pool has formed in the cliffs, and water flows up (or over) into it.
 When I was there it was rather turbulent, although not as bad as it could have been.
 Had the water been calmer, I would have loved to jump in.
 After all, this is one of the locations for Red Bull’s Cliff Diving Championships.

 a.k.a.
 The Cliffs of Insanity